 Many believe self-compassion leads to people taking less responsibility for their actions, but according to a study at Duke University, exactly the opposite is true!
 People who have this quality work hard purely because it makes them feel good, not to meet someone else’s expectations.

-Interestingly, men show higher levels of self-compassion than women, which are positively associated with life and relationship satisfaction, body image, dieting success and the ability to quit smoking.
+Interestingly, men show higher levels of self-compassion than women.
+It’s positively associated with life and relationship satisfaction, body image, dieting success, and the ability to quit smoking.

 This idea may not be surprising to parents.
 Do you insult your child for struggling at school or gaining weight?
 Why treat yourself differently when struggling at work or eating too much?
 Criticism and negative judgments leave people feeling even less motivated to change.